reinethernal/vton_bot/readme.md

    and then `python3 -m pip install -e python` inside the `openpose` directory.
 This installs the Python bindings required for `VTONPipeline` to load OpenPose.
-If OpenPose is installed but fails to produce keypoints for an image, the pipeline will automatically fall back to Mediapipe when it is available.
+If OpenPose is installed but fails to produce keypoints for an image, you will see a warning like `OpenPose detected no keypoints on (480, 640, 3); switching to Mediapipe` and the pipeline will automatically fall back to Mediapipe when it is available.
 Installing Mediapipe is therefore recommended to avoid errors like `Keypoint extraction failed` when OpenPose struggles with a particular photo.

 5. *(Optional)* Gather pretrained checkpoints into a single directory: